brenneran/Projects/CI-CD/Jenkins/README.md

 - Jenkins server with docker plugin installed
 - Access to GitHub and Docker Hub accounts with appropriate credentials
-- Docker installed on the build environment if needed for Docker operations
+- Docker installed on the build environment if needed for Docker operations, or use Agents.

 ## Docker app access